tchoulom/ViewCounterBundle/README.md

 ### Step 7: The View

-Finally you can display the number of views
+Finally you can display the number of views:

 ```twig
 ...